p-slash/qsonic/docs/source/quick_start.rst

 Running qsonic-calib
 --------------------

 ``qsonic-calib`` calculates var_lss and eta terms for a given set of deltas.
-This script does not perform continuum fitting, and so allows for fast calculations for SNR splits, parameter variations in wavelength and variance binning.
-Using the same ``OUTPUT_FOLDER`` that we saved our deltas, you can run ``qsonic-calib`` for SNR>2 deltas as follows:
+This script does not perform continuum fitting, and so it enables fast calculations of var_lss and eta for data SNR splits, parameter variations in wavelength and variance binning.
+Using the same ``OUTPUT_FOLDER`` that we saved our deltas, you can run ``qsonic-calib`` for SNR>2 deltas with 200 variance bins as follows:

 .. code:: shell